 ORDER YOUR BIRTH CERTIFICATE ONLINE

 As the views of Americans on gender shift, so do the laws across the country —albeit, gradually.
+In more than 10 states, it is now possible to request a non-binary birth certificate or amend an existing one.

 The term non-binary includes any person who does not identify with a gender that falls within the traditional male/female or man/woman category.
 These new regulations are also inclusionary for citizens born intersex, meaning they have ambiguous genitalia or sexual characteristics from both genders.